-CCD has done extensive research on political adversaries outside of government who have negotiated constructive agreements on highly contentious issues.
-As a result, we have found practical ways to motivate political adversaries inside government to develop equally constructive solutions.
+To that end, CCD has done extensive research on political adversaries outside of government who have negotiated constructive agreements on highly contentious issues.
+We have thereby developed a strategy for motivating elected officials to reach equally constructive agreements on the critical issues of these times.